14 Top-Rated Tourist Attractions in Hobart

-Australia's most southerly city, Hobart snuggles at the foot of Mount Wellington along the estuary of the Derwent River - a beautiful setting, which belies its grim past.
+Australia's most southerly city, Hobart snuggles at the foot of kunanyi/Mount Wellington along the estuary of the Derwent River - a beautiful setting, which belies its grim past.
 This vibrant capital of Tasmania was once a brutal penal colony, where convicts were sentenced to years of hard labor.
-Today, the city has embraced its rich history and culture.
-Its handsome convict-built architecture and fascinating museums and galleries are some of the city's top tourist attractions.
+But today, the city has embraced its rich history and culture, and its handsome convict-built architecture and fascinating museums and galleries are some of the city's top tourist attractions.

 Thanks to its deep-water harbor, Hobart also boasts a rich seafaring tradition.
 Sailing is still a popular pastime, and the city is the end point for the iconic summertime Sydney to Hobart Yacht Race.
-Year round, visitors and locals flock to the waterfront to feast on fresh seafood and gaze out at the yachts bristling in the harbor.
-Hobart also has plenty of day trips on its doorstep, from scenic trails in World Heritage wilderness areas to the penal settlement Port Arthur.
+Year-round, visitors and locals flock to the waterfront to feast on fresh seafood and gaze out at the yachts bristling in the harbor.
+Find the best places to visit in this friendly state capital, with our list of the top attractions in Hobart, Tasmania.

 See also: Where to Stay in Hobart